deepflowio/docs/translate/translated/07-integration/03-output/01-query/02-promql.md

           description: '{{ $labels.auto_instance }} request to {{ $labels.auto_service }} has a high request latency above 1s (current value: {{ $value }}s)'
 ```

-We will also support direct configuration of alert rules in future iterations of DeepFlow.
-Stay tuned.
+We will also support direct configuration of alert rules in future iterations of DeepFlow, so stay tuned.